microsoft/windows-container-tools/LogMonitor/docs/README.md

 ```

 For advanced usage of the custom log feature, a user can choose to define their own custom JSON log format.
-To enable sanitization of the JSON output and validation of the output, the user can add a suffix: `'|json'` after the desired custom log format.
+In such a case, The `logFormat` field configured value should be `custom`.
+In addition to that, to enable sanitization of the JSON output and validation of the outputs displayed by the tool, the user can add a suffix: `'|json'` after the desired custom log format.
 For example:
 ```json
 {